Jordan-Bailey/DSI_Capstone_Project/Technical_Report.md

 Problem: This project attempts to predict whether an NBA game's total score will be over or under a predetermined total line, set by Las Vegas casinos.

-In sports betting, a bookkeaper will create a bet called a total on most team games.
-The total is set at the predicted total score for the game; with knowledge of this total, you are able to bet an "Over," betting that the total score of the game will be higher than the total set by the bookeaper, or you can bet an "Under," a number at which the bookkeaper believes will create action for both "Over" bets and "Under" bets.
-The goal of this project is to create a model which can in predicting these total bets, return a number of what I will term "confident bets," and then create a strategy to profit off of this information.
+In sports betting, a bookkeeper will create a bet called a total on NBA games.
+The total is set at the predicted total score for the game; with knowledge of this total, you are able to bet an "Over," betting that the total score of the game will be higher than the total set by the bookeeper, or you can bet an "Under," betting that the total score of the game will be lower than the total set by the bookkeeper.
+The bookeeper sets the line at a number at which they believes will create action for both "Over" bets and "Under" bets; this strategy in to help plant either outcome as favorable to the bookkeeper.

+The goal of this project is to create a model which return a prediction on whether a game's will likely be over or under the set total line, a then set a threshold to create a set of what I will term "confident bets."
+With these confident bets, I will create a strategy to (hopefully) profit off of this information.

 Data: I decided to analyze the past 5 season of NBA games for the purposes of this project.

-For the basketball data I scraped box scores for every game off of basketball-reference.com.
+- For the basketball data I scraped box scores for every game off of basketball-reference.com.
 These box score stats are comprised of the counting stats (points, assists, rebounds, etc.) for a basketball game, for both the target team and their opponent.
 I stored this data as a collection of JSON files, ordered by team and season.

-With a dataset comprised of the past 5 seasons of NBA game data, I was able to create a list of dates which NBA games were played on in the past 5 seasons.
+- With a dataset comprised of the past 5 seasons of NBA game data, I was able to create a list of dates which NBA games were played on in the past 5 seasons.
 With the list of dates, I was able to scrape gambling lines off of sportsbookreview.com, querying each date and pulling the historical betting lines for each game on that date.

 Data Cleaning: The dataset of box scores from basketball-reference.com, and the dataset of betting lines from sportsbookreview.com, were relatively clean to begin with.

 - There were missing betting lines for a few games; to rectify this I went to additional gambling websites with historical data to manually look up the lines for these games.
 - There was also one game missing entirely from the gambling data, which I then imputed (Miami-Washington, 03/06/2015)
 - In 2015 season, the second in my data, the Charlotte Bobcats changes their name to the Charlotte Hornets.
 I addition, the team slug changed as well, from "CHA" to "CHO."
 This change caused me some problems, so when cleaning my data, I had to make sure that any reference to a team or team slug accounted for this change.